How Do You Get Cheap Car Insurance in Florida?

 So if you’re really broke, and you just need the cheapest Florida car insurance so you can get your car on the road, you can choose state minimum coverage when you’re comparing quotes on Compare.com.
 The quotes you see will be the absolute lowest we can find.

 Keep in mind, however, that carrying the cheapest car insurance may not save you money in the long run.
 If you get in an accident and you have only the minimum coverage, you may be looking at a totaled car, expensive medical bills or even a lawsuit from the driver you hit.
-In Florida, it’s a good idea to protect yourself by carrying bodily injury liability, uninsured motorist coverage, and collision and comprehensive coverage.
+In Florida, it’s a good idea to protect yourself by carrying a full coverage policy.